Vertisize-Solutions/data-country-list/CONTRIBUTING.md

 1. The new country must be a Member or observer state in the United Nations (See Datasources in ReadMe).
 2. Make sure to include all the fields in the list.
 3. Include new countries at the last.
-4. If a country has more than one phone code make it an CSV without spaces.

 #### Editing or deleting existing country

 1. Provide a link for reference along with the pull request.
 2. When deleting a country, kindly delete the correcponding state list.

+#### Common

+1. If a country has more than one phone code make it an CSV without spaces.